 Why you HAVE to visit Makarska (Croatia)

 Lots of photos in this article showing you why you HAVE to visit Makarska.

 After having explored the town and the St. Peter peninsula, we walked along the other side of the harbour for totally different views.
 You’ll find walking paths, rocky crags where nudists were sunbathing (late October but still warm enough), and some viewpoints and old ruins if you continue walking a little further.
-More photos:

 – Accommodation.
 A few Recommendations: Hotel Park Makarska (big modern hotel on the beach with a pool.
 All with fantastic views), Hotel Osejava (modern hotel, pool, great views), Apartment Petra & Apartment Rustic (fully equipped apartment, right in the old town, steps from everything).

 – Makarska is about 75 minutes by bus from Split.
 There’s a bus almost every hour.
 You can see schedules here.

 – Makarska’s Tourist Office has good info and great maps..
 You can visit their office along the main road on the waterfront or just visit their site and download what you need.